Home » Health Conditions » Viral Infections » Other Viruses

 • Essentially the problem is that bacteria are able to reproduce themselves very rapidly in a short space of time.
 They are also able to swap genes, which makes them very adaptable in developing resistance to our antibiotics.

-• Antibiotics can not to cure colds, the flu nor most sore throats.
+• Antibiotics can not help to cure colds, the flu nor most sore throats.
 These are caused by viruses, which will not be affected by a course of antibiotics.

 Currently the emergence of bacteria which are resistant to all known antibiotics is on the increase.
 Yearly, it seems, there are reports of new super-bugs and of hospitals that have had to close temporarily due to outbreaks of MRSA (Methicillin-resistant Staphylococcus aureus).
 Such diseases can be life threatening.
 Where have these super bugs come from and what can we do to protect ourselves and future generations?
 This article will seek to find some answers to these questions.